orkaagi/the-cartographer/README.md

 # The Cartographer
-University assignment on web programming
+University assignment on web programming.

 ## Game Description
 Place the given blocks on the map and score points according to the current missions.